dlang-community/DCD/README.md

 1. Install a recent D compiler.
 DCD is tested with DMD 2.068.2, DMD 2.069.0-rc2, and LDC 0.16 (Do not use DMD 2.068.1)
 1. Follow the directions listed below for Homebrew, Git + Make, or Dub, depending on how you would like to build DCD.
+1. Configure your text editor:
+	* **If your editor supports LSP** (VS Code, Neovim, Emacs, Kate, Helix, ...), point it at `dcd-server --lsp`.
+See the [installation guide](editors/code/INSTALL.md) for editor-specific instructions, and [editors/code/](editors/code) for a working VS Code extension you can use as a reference.
-1. Configure your text editor to call the dcd-client program.
+	* Otherwise, configure it to call the dcd-client program.
 See the [wiki](https://github.com/dlang-community/DCD/wiki/IDEs-and-Editors-with-DCD-support) for information on configuring your specific editor.
 1. Start the dcd-server program before editing code.
 (Unless, of course, your editor's plugin handles this for you)

 ### Git + Make